Holistic Physiotherapy

 If you’re interested in learning more about my approach, or about whether physiotherapy or yoga therapy may be a better fit for you, I would be happy to chat in a free 15-minute virtual consultation.

-Wherever your journey takes you, I wish you a smooth return to comfortable music-making.
+Wherever your journey takes you, I wish you a smooth return to comfortable art-making.

-Thank you for bringing your music to the world.
+Thank you for bringing your art to the world.

 Warmly,